 If you can only splurge on one item and one item alone start with investing in your feet.
 You’ll be on them a lot and if you are uncomfortable or wearing a poor fit, you’re not going to enjoy yourself.
-In all honesty footwear deserves its own post, or even it’s own blog.
+In all honesty, footwear deserves its own post or even its own blog.
 The options are endless.
 Here’s the thing to remember about footwear – it’s personal.
-No shoe fits anyone the same and everyone has a different theory on what is best.
+No shoe fits anyone the same and everyone has a different theory of what is best.

 What I wear: